Zsailer/jupyter_config_overview/README.md

 ## Who is this overview for?

-Right now, this overview targets more experienced Jupyter users and contributors.
+This overview targets more experienced Jupyter users and contributors.
 If you're new to Jupyter, you probably haven't (knowingly) touched Jupyter's configuration system.
 If you *have* tried configuring your Jupyter experience, this is a good place to start.

 ## General Overview

 This repository demostrates the directory structure of Jupyter's configuration system.
 Explore the contents of this repository to see configuration examples and learn more information about each specific file.

+Summary:
 * `.jupyter/` will be found in your home directory.
 * `{sys-prefix}/` will be found where platform independent Python files are installed.
 Typically this looks like `/user/local/`.
 If you're using conda, this usually looks like: `~/miniconda3/etc/jupyter`.
 If you're inside a conda environment, it might look like: `~/miniconda3/envs/myenv/etc/jupyter`.
 * Treat configuration files in `.jupyter/` as *global configurations*.
 They will be enabled in every jupyter environment (i.e. all virtual environments will inherit these configs) **and** override their configurations.
 * Treat configurations under `{sys-prefix}` as *local configurations*.
 They only work inside your current environment.

-Here is the list of rules that Jupyter's Configuration system follows:
+List of Rules (in order):

+1. Configuration files in the current directory override all other configuration files.
-1. Jupyter looks for configuration files in paths listed by `jupyter --paths` under the `config` section.
+2. Jupyter then looks for configuration files in paths listed by `jupyter --paths` under the `config` section.
 These paths are ranked in order of authority.
 Configurations found in the top paths override configuration in the lower paths.
-2. Configuration files in the current directory override all other configuration files.
 3. Configurations in `jupyter_*_config*` files override configurations in `jupyter_config*` files.
 4. JSON configuration files override Python configuration files.
 5. Configuration files in `jupyter_notebook_config.d` folders are for server extensions **only**.
 They must be in JSON.